hzeller/joystick-gcode-jog/README.md

 Use
 ---
 To move around, use the joysticks to manipulate x/y/z.
 The speed of movement is proportional to the deflection of the joystick.
+Hitting the limits of the machine is fed back with a short rumble (if supported by gamepad).

-To 'store' a current point in one of the six memory buttons, just do a long-press on the button.
+To 'store' a current point in one of the six memory buttons, just do a long-press on the button (acknowledged by a short rumble).
 A short-press on that button will go back to that position.